-Their Organic Dragon Well is sourced from the Zhejiang province in China which is a coastal province with landscape renowned for its scenic beauty.
+Their Organic Dragon Well is sourced from the Zhejiang province in China which is a coastal province with a landscape renowned for its scenic beauty.

 Their Matcha teas are harvested and procured in Ise Bay, in the Mie Prefecture region in Japan.
 Farmers in this region have been producing high-quality green tea for over 800 years and they make use of ancient knowledge, as well as state-of-the-art technology, to create the most sublime green teas.

 The Tea Makers of London Matcha green tea is hand-picked and so is their organic Dragon Well green tea.

 Although The Tea Makers of London specialise in loose leaf tea they also offer green tea bags which are 100% biodegradable.

 Their teas are tested at the source in accordance with EU regulations before being imported to the UK.
 The brand confirmed that there are no added chemicals, flavourings or any toxins such as lead in their teas.